 The volume of aggregates will change when it is subjected to moisture called bulkage.

-When the moisture content is present in the sand, it forms a thin film around each sand particle that makes the adjusted particles push little away from them.
-This change makes the overall volume of the sand to increase.
+When the moisture content is present in the sand, it forms a thin film around each sand particle that makes the adjusted particles push a little away from them.
+This change makes the overall volume of the sand increase.

 The bulking of sand is in the range between 20% to 30% and for the coarse aggregate is minimal.
 Bulk density is the ratio between the dry weight of the aggregates to the saturated weight of aggregates in kg/litre.